 16. Stop by Niboshi Ramen Nagi

-Another popular ramen spot in Shinjuku is no other than Niboshi Ramen Nagi.
+Another popular ramen spot located within Shinjuku is none other than Niboshi Ramen Nagi.
 Check out their best ramen options below.

 17. Satisfy your Cravings at Isetan